-We have elected to distribute a notice regarding the availability of proxy materials on the Internet, rather than sending a full set of these materials in the mail, to most of our stockholders.
-The notice, or a full set of the proxy materials (including this Proxy Statement and form of proxy), as applicable, was sent to stockholders beginning March 23, 2018, and the proxy materials were posted on the investor relations portion of the Company's website, www.nucor.com/investor, and on the website referenced in the notice on the same day.
-Utilizing this method of proxy delivery expedites receipt of proxy materials by stockholders and lowers the cost of the Annual Meeting.
+The Securities and Exchange Commission rules and regulations (the "SEC rules") allow companies to choose the method for delivery of proxy materials to stockholders.
+For most stockholders, we have elected to mail a notice regarding the availability of proxy materials on the Internet, rather than sending a full set of these materials in the mail.
+The notice, or a full set of the proxy materials (including this Proxy Statement and form of proxy), as applicable, was sent to stockholders beginning March 22, 2019, and the proxy materials were posted on the investor relations portion of the Company's website, www.nucor.com/investors, and on the website referenced in the notice on the same day.
+Utilizing this method of proxy delivery expedites receipt of proxy materials by the Company's stockholders and lowers the cost of the Annual Meeting.
 If you would like to receive a paper or e-mail copy of the proxy materials, you should follow the instructions in the notice for requesting a copy.
 The information on our website is not a part of this Proxy Statement.